Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/firstname_lastname/README.md

 ## Phase 2: Binary Search Trees in Action

-In this part of the lesson, let's do a fairly common interview problem.
+In this part of the lesson, let's do an interview problem that involves a BST.

 #### `kth_largest`